 Treasury’s economic embargo controls governing restrictions on transactions to certain OFAC-defined terrorist-sponsoring nations.
 Similar to the EAR and ITAR, transactions with these countries may require licenses.

 Drexel is committed to the highest level of compliance with all relevant federal export controls regulations.
-Since severe criminal and civil penalties may arise from non-compliance with the federal export control regulations, it is critical for everyone in the Drexel community to understand their responsibilities and stay fully compliant.
-Thus, Drexel has created Export Compliance content on the OR website to provide pertinent information to keep the community informed.
+Due to possible criminal and civil liabilities that may arise from non-compliance with the federal export control regulations, it is critical for everyone in the Drexel community to understand their responsibilities and stay fully compliant.